-As temperatures dip below freezing in many parts of the country, we would like to remind pet owners that the blistering cold weather can be deadly for pets.
+As bitterly cold days are ahead for many parts of the country, we would like to remind pet caregivers that the blistering cold weather can be deadly for pets.
 To help prevent cold weather dangers from affecting your pet’s health, the ASPCA offers the following tips.

 - Repeatedly coming out of the cold into the dry heat of your home can cause itchy, flaking skin.
 Keep your home humidified and towel-dry your pet as soon as he comes inside, paying special attention to his feet and in between the toes.
 Remove any snowballs from between his foot pads.